Former ‘RHOC’ Star Tamra Judge Admits To Fearing For Husband Eddie Amid Pandemic, Shares Thoughts On Bravo

 “I don’t have any hard feelings about my time on the show or how I was treated,” she confirmed.
 “I have the most respect for Bravo.
 I think they’re a great network.
 I will say the drama was very taxing and it was very hard to deal with at times and that part I’m not going to miss.”

-As The Inquisitr previously reported, Judge also discussed the idea of watching the upcoming episodes of The Real Housewives of Orange County Season 15 on the show, revealing that she will be watching when the series returns to Bravo later this year.
+As The Inquisitr previously reported, Judge also discussed the idea of viewing the upcoming episodes of The Real Housewives of Orange County Season 15 on Kickin’ It with Kelly.
+She revealed that she will indeed be watching when the series returns to Bravo later this year.

-Judge also said that she watched the show before she was cast during Season 3 but didn’t watch the show when she was starring on it in a full-time role for the past 12 seasons.

-Judge then said that because she now knows what goes down behind the scenes, she will certainly be watching it in a different way than she did during Seasons 1 and 2.
+Judge also said that she watched the show before she was cast during Season 3 but didn’t do so when she was starring on it in a full-time role for the past 12 seasons.
+She then said that because she now knows what goes down behind the scenes, she will certainly be watching it in a different way than she did during Seasons 1 and 2.